Pakistan, Turkiye Resolve To Strengthen Trade, Investment, Defence Ties - UrduPoint

 The two leaders reviewed progress on bilateral cooperation and exchanged views on regional and international matters of mutual interest.

+They reiterated the imperative for the creation of an independent Palestinian state for lasting peace in the middle East.

+The two leaders also discussed the need to combat Islamophobia and stressed the urgency of addressing it in a holistic manner.

-They also discussed arrangements for the upcoming session of the Pakistan-Turkiye High-Level Strategic Cooperation Council (HLSCC).
+They also assessed preparations for the upcoming 7th session of Pakistan-Türkiye High-Level Strategic Cooperation Council (HLSCC) to be held in Islamabad in the near future.

-Earlier, as Foreign Minister Hakan Fidan arrived at the Ministry of Foreign Affairs, he was received by Deputy Prime Minister and Foreign Minister Senator Mohammad Ishaq Dar.
+Pakistan and Türkiye enjoy special bonds of friendship and brotherhood rooted in history, culture and religion.
+Regular dialogue and exchange of high-level visits are the hallmark of Pakistan-Türkiye robust bilateral relations.

 Recent Stories